MockingbirdME/game_md/magic/arcane_powers.md

     * 3D (1) - made a spell or effects AOE as tall as it is long or wide, turning a burst into a sphere, a line into a wall, etc.
 * Arcane Targeting - spell/effect, targeting, all mages
     * (1+) - added to a spell with a range other than touch or self the spell may be thrown using the magical aptitude skill as it’s primary skill and add this power’s secondary skill as a relevant secondary skill.
 Additional successes may be spent to add X to the throw’s skill check total.
-* Augment Body - short, force, all mages
+* Augment Body - short, force or matter, all mages
     * (1+) - target gains +X bonus, plus one per additional success spent, to all skill check results where body is the primary attribute.
     * (4++) - target gains X to their body stat, plus one per two additional successes spent, this bonus does not apply to the character’s body for purposes of calculating arcane dues.
 * Augment Mind - short, mind, all mages